 What is Community Supported Agriculture (CSA)?

-Community Supported Agriculture is a partnership between farms and their customers.
-Members of the CSA invest in their share of crops before the upcoming season.
-This helps farmers by allowing them to have capital in a time when costs are high but incomes are low.
-It also helps to decrease the amount of risk a farmer has to take on by having a guaranteed market for their products.
-CSAs also benefits the customer by giving them access to ultra fresh produce, often harvested the day before they receive it.
-CSA members get to have a direct relationship with their farmers and have the assurance that their food is being produced in a way that respects our natural resources, supports our local economy, and encourages the continued existence of food production in our community.
+CSAs help farmers by decreasing the amount of pre-season risk we take on by providing guaranteed markets for our products .
+CSAs benefits you as the customer by giving you access to high quality, ultra fresh produce (often harvested the day before you reive it).
+CSA members have a direct relationship with their farmers the assurance that your food is being produced in a way that respects our natural resources, supports our local economy, and encourages the continued existence of food production in our community.

-Every Tuesday during those thirteen weeks CSA members come and pick up their share of fresh, locally produced food at one of our 5 pickup locations.
+Every Tuesday during the CSA program, CSA members come and pick up their share of fresh, locally produced food at one of our 5 pickup locations.